 NXLog Agent buffering and flow control

-See Configure log buffering for examples of setting log queues and buffer sizes, managing flow control, and using other buffering functionality.
+See Configure buffering for examples of setting log queues and buffer sizes, managing flow control, and using other buffering functionality.

 Log queues

-Every processor and output module instance has an input log queue for events the instance has not yet processed.
-When the preceding module processes an event, it places it in this queue.
-Log queues are enabled by default for all processor and output module instances; adjusting log queue sizes is the preferred way to control buffering behavior.
+Every processor and output module instance has an input log queue for the data the instance has not yet processed.
+The LogqueueSize directive defines the size of the log queue.
+When the preceding module processes a batch of records, it places it in this queue if it’s less than 70% of the size limit.
+Otherwise, flow control kicks in.

-gv log queues
+NXLog Agent log queues

 Flow control